benaubin/chem-check/README.md

 ## Installation

 You don't need to install Ruby.
-Instead, Docker is used to make it work everywhere (even on your school's server).
+Instead, we use Docker make sure the app works everywhere (probably even on your school's server).

+Install [Docker Compose].

 Clone this repository.

     $ git@github.com:benaubin/chem-check.git
     $ cd chem-check

-Startup Docker
+Startup the docker container.

     $ docker-compose up